karatelabs/karate/karate-mock-servlet/README.md

 Karate defaults to the [`ApacheHttpClient`](../karate-core/src/main/java/com/intuit/karate/http/ApacheHttpClient.java), and to change this for a test-run, you can set the [`HttpClientFactory`](../karate-core/src/main/java/com/intuit/karate/http/HttpClientFactory.java) using the [`Runner`](../karate-core/src/main/java/com/intuit/karate/Runner.java) "builder" API.

 ## Mocking Your Servlet
 Creating a `Servlet` and `ServletContext` instance is up to you and here is where you would manage configuration for your web-application.
-And then you can implement `HttpClientFactory` by using the `MockHttpClient` code provide by Karate.
+And then you can implement `HttpClientFactory` by using the `MockHttpClient` code provided by Karate.

 Once you refer to the following examples, you should be able to get up and running for your project.
 * Spring MVC Dispatcher Servlet